alantangsinglun/Written-Notes/README.md

 # Written-Notes

 ## As theses documents are written from the WPS Office.
-The best way to it is from WPS Office.
+The best way to view is by using WPS Office.